 We have witnessed the effect that employee investment has in our own successes and DPM sees the same kind of impact.
 They collaborate on the best processes for production with their employees, who are thoughtful and detail oriented in their work.
 Each of the candles is wicked by hand, poured by hand, labeled by hand, and carefully packed by hand.
 Some of their production employees have worked at the company for over a decade (and some for almost 2 decades).

 As part of their company bio, DPM notes: Though it is not always easy, our team stands behind the established principles of the handmade product, where craftsmen with years of candle making experience bring our visions to life.
 Every candle we produce is created to make a lasting impression – each having been thoughtfully designed, delicately poured, and proudly packaged in our home of Starkville, Mississippi.

 Last year, the company produced over 1.8 million candles that were sold in stores like Urban Outfitters, Crate and Barrel, Nordstrom, West Elm, and Anthropologie—where their Volcano scent has become known as the boutique’s signature fragrance.
 We burn our Alabama Chanin Grapefruit + Watercress scented candles both at home and at The Factory year round, since the scent is light and fresh—and appropriate for any season.
-You can purchase our candles, housed in vintage-inspired glassware here.
 It makes a wonderful gift as, once you burn your candle, you can repurpose the glassware as a drinking vessel or for dozens of other purposes.
 It’s like two gifts in one.

 Bottom two photos courtesy of DPM Fragrances